Jats hold key for victory in Uttar Pradesh's Muzaffarnagar

 According to local reports, there are approximately 16.5 lakh voters in Muzaffarnagar constituency.
 Muslims comprise about 5 lakh voters, Jatavs 2.5 lakh and Jats 1.5 lakh.
 The remaining 7 lakh voters belong to different Hindu castes including Other Backward Classes and non-Jatav Scheduled Caste groups, and are considered BJP supporters.

-Several BJP supporters are also hoping that Jatavs the core voter base of Mayawati's Bahujan Samaj Party could vote for their candidate as they did in 2014, during the Modi wave.
+Several BJP supporters are also hoping that Jatavs the core voter base of Mayawati's Bahujan Samaj Party (BSP) could vote for their candidate as they did in 2014, during the Modi wave.
 They believe that Modi's popularity has strengthened not only among Jats but also among other castes following the February 26 Indian Air Force strikes in Balakot, Pakistan.

 Hit by communal riots in 2013, the division in the Jat-Muslim votes in the seat had benefited the BJP in 2014 Lok Sabha election.